 14. Hibiscus Coccineus:

 Hibiscus Coccineus is also known as Texas Star hibiscus.
 The plant grows up to 7 feet tall and produces red flowers, 3 to 4 inches in diameter.
-This flower likes the full sun and is quite susceptible to frost and extreme cold weather conditions.
+This blossoming flower likes the full sun for thriving and flourishing and is quite susceptible to frost and extremely cold weather conditions.
 So, mulching is necessary while growing this flower.
-This woody upright hibiscus attracts hummingbirds and butterflies.
+This blooming woody upright hibiscus attracts hummingbirds and butterflies.

 15. Hibiscus Cannabinus: